-As a first attempt to model the observations we find a set of free parameters which reproduces the OVRO spectrum.
-We computed model total intensity fluxes at the same frequencies that OVRO data were available from 15 GHz to 2 GHz, using the fixed physical dimensions described above and varying the remaining parameters.
+As a first attempt to model the observations, we find a set of free parameters that reproduces the OVRO spectrum.
+We computed model total intensity fluxes at the same frequencies that OVRO data were available from 15 to 2 GHz, using the fixed physical dimensions described above and varying the remaining parameters.
 The best fit to the OVRO fluxes at the peak of the event was obtained with a model loop located at heliographic longitude 50° east and latitude 50° north and with a 45° orientation (azimuth) with respect to the local north.
-The photospheric magnetic field stength at the footpoints of the model loop was 870 G. The heights above the solar surface of the upper and lower lines of force of the magnetic field which formed the loop were 1.9×10^9 cm and 1.8×10^9 cm, respectively.
-The transverse dimension of the loop was 5.25×10^7 cm.
-The loop was filled with energetic electrons with density $N_e = 7.9 \times 10^7 \text{ cm}^{-3}$ and low and high energy cutoffs at 8 keV and 210 keV, respectively.
-Fig. 3 shows the model spectrum (dotted line) and the OVRO spectra from antennas 1 and 2.
+The photospheric magnetic field strength at the footpoints of the model loop was 870 G. The heights above the solar surface of the upper and lower lines of force of the magnetic field which formed the loop were $1.9 \times 10^9$ cm and $1.8 \times 10^9$ cm, respectively.
+The transverse dimension of the loop was $5.25 \times 10^7$ cm.
+The loop was filled with energetic electrons with density $N_e = 7.9 \times 10^7$ $cm^{-3}$ and low- and high-energy cutoffs at 8 keV and 210 keV, respectively.
+Figure 3 shows the model spectrum (dotted line) and the OVRO spectra from antennas 1 and 2.
 The agreement between the model fluxes and the observations is excellent at high frequencies.
 The turnover frequency of the model flux spectrum was 5-5.2 GHz while the observed turnover frequency was 5.4 GHz.
-However, the low frequency part of the spectrum was not reproduced as satisfactorily as the high frequency part: the discrepancies between the model and the observations were as high as a factor of 2.5.
-Steep low-frequency flux spectra have been observed several times with OVRO (e.g. see Stähli, Gary, & Hurford 1989).
-The only way to match better the low frequency model fluxes to the corresponding OVRO fluxes was either to use a thinner loop or an electron distribution with a lower high-energy cutoff and/or a lower low-energy cutoff.
+However, the low-frequency part of the spectrum was not reproduced as satisfactorily as the high-frequency part: the discrepancies between the model and the observations were as high as a factor of 2.5.
+Steep low-frequency flux spectra have been observed several times with OVRO (see, e.g., Stähli, Gary, & Hurford 1989).
+The only way to match better the lowfrequency model fluxes to the corresponding OVRO fluxes was either to use a thinner loop or an electron distribution with a lower high-energy cutoff and/or a lower low-energy cutoff.
 But all cases produced much lower fluxes at high frequencies.

 The Razin effect (Razin 1960; Klein 1987; Belkora 1997) is not included in our computations.
 The fact that the discrepancies generally increase as the frequency decreased may imply that indeed the disagreement was due to the Razin effect.
 However, this interpretation has problems because most of the model flux at low frequencies comes from regions close to the top of the loop which correspond to coronal heights with lower densities.
-We think it more likely that the discrepancies are due to the over-simplified loop model we use: this affects the optically-thick geometry-dependent low-frequency part of the spectrum more than the high-frequency optically-thin part.
+We think it more likely that the discrepancies are due to the oversimplified loop model we use: this affects the optically thick geometrydependent low-frequency part of the spectrum more than the high-frequency optically thin part.
 Thermal free-free absorption along the line of sight by overlying loops may provide an alternative explanation for the discrepancy.
 This process requires high-density, low-temperature thermal plasmas.
 Unfortunately, we cannot check this speculation due to the lack of suitable data.

 We do not attempt to reproduce the OVRO circular polarization fluxes in detail with our model because our calculations do not include mode coupling effects outside the loop which will affect the sign of the polarized fluxes.
-We do however use the spatial distribution of the polarized flux in the following modifications of this fit to the spectrum.
+We do, however, use the spatial distribution of the polarized flux in the following modifications of this fit to the spectrum.